 JAPAN Myanmar Location Among older adults, the inhabitants with internet use are living in rural areas.
 We found a huge discrepancy in the access to mobile phone and the internet between the two regions.
 SES Those with low income and low subjective socioeconomic status are less likely to use the internet.
 Low income is strongly associated with not using mobile phones and the internet.
 Education Those with low education attainment are less likely to use the internet.
 Low education is not significantly associated with not using mobile phones and the internet.
 Health Active users of the internet tend to be physically and mentally healthy, have easier access to social support and participation, and have more friends.
-Similar to Japan, access to the internet is strongly associated with health status.
+More solid evidence is desired from the future survey and study in the other Asian countries including Myanmar.
 Others Those who use the internet for banking and shopping use the internet almost every day, which is the primary difference with those using the internet less.
 In Bago, those who have a mobile phone meet friends more than those who do not have it.
 In Yangon, those who have access to the internet meet friends less frequently.